 - ERAM 557: Meaning Patterns: Semiotics and the Interpretation of Meanings in Education and the Social Sciences

 Note: All Master's degree students must complete a minimum 12 credit hours coursework at the 500 level in Education.

 To determine program cost, use the Cost Calculator.
 Please note that online students should reference the tuition cost only, there are not additional fees for online.

 This section is designed to provide you with quick access to the most essential information.
-If you don't find something you need here, please click the "Chat" button on this page or email us at email@example.com and one of our staff will be happy to assist you.
+If you don't find something you need here, email us at firstname.lastname@example.org and one of our staff will be happy to assist you.

 - Academic and Registration Support and Inquiries: email@example.com

 - Online Course Technical Support Services: IT Partners @ Education at (217) 244-7005 or firstname.lastname@example.org